gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 Gradle provides a rich set of error and warning messages to help you understand and resolve problems in your build.

 <a name="dependency-locking"></a>
-#### Dependency locking now separates the error from the possible action to try
+#### Clearer suggested actions in case of dependency locking errors

 [Dependency locking](userguide/dependency_locking.html) is a mechanism that ensures reproducible builds when using dynamic dependency versions.